Back up Microsoft OneDrive files

 In Windows 8.1, OneDrive introduced online-only files to conserve local hard drive space.
 Online-only files are designed to take up less space on your hard drive by storing your file's contents in Microsoft's cloud.
 Although they have the appearance of ordinary files, smart files are just placeholders that store metadata (like size and create date) and thumbnail information about the actual file.
 The actual file isn't downloaded to your computer until you open it.

 Once a file is downloaded to your computer, it becomes available "offline," meaning it is now stored on your computer and you don't need an Internet connection to access it.
-The Code42 app can back up offline files in OneDrive just like any other personal file on your computer.
+The Code42 agent can back up offline files in OneDrive just like any other personal file on your computer.

 Step 1: Make your OneDrive folder available offline